What I learned about life from my best friend’s childbirth experience

 I’d been in bed an hour that Sunday night (the day before Memorial Day) when my phone rang.
 My phone never rings.
 It definitely never rings at 11:30pm.

-It was Sari, my best friend (and Founder of FORTE).
+It was Sari, my best friend.
 “My water broke!
 Three weeks early!
 We’re headed to the hospital!”

 Oh, mama, I thought.
 Here we go!